vcfvct/brackets-file-format/README.md

-brackets-fie-format
+brackets-file-format
 ============================

-This extension adds re-indent and auto-formatting function to certain file type Adobe Brackets.
+This extension adds re-indent and auto-formatting function to certain file types Adobe Brackets.

 You can re-indent all file types by using "Edit > Auto Indent" menu or "Ctrl+Shift+I" key.